CMS-Enterprise/easi-app/pkg/README.md

 `handlers` are for parsing a request and returning a response.
 They follow the Go `http.Handler` standard pattern.
-They should do minimal work to handle a request and offload business logic to the `services` package.
+They should do minimal work to handle a request and offload bidness logic to the `services` package.

 A common handler pattern is: